-Requests for access to the collections should be sent in writing (letter, email, or fax) to the Curator and Site Manager at least one month before the desired visitation date.
-Written requests should include a completed copy of the Use of Collections Request form and a summary of the requestor’s research interest and proposed use of the requested collections or archives.
-For all research requests and image rights and reproduction please contact: email@example.com
+Requests for access to the collections should be sent in writing (letter or email) to the Curator at least one month before the desired visitation date.
+For all research requests and image rights and reproduction please send an email to: email@example.com

 Loans are made for a term of one year or less, and the National Lighthouse Museum does not make permanent or indefinite loans.
-All loans must be authorized by the Curator and Site Manager, and the Executive Director.
-Formal loan requests must be made in writing (letter, email or fax) that includes a brief description of intended use.
+All loans must be authorized by the Curator and the Executive Director.
+Formal loan requests must be made in writing (letter or email) that includes a brief description of intended use.
 For out-going exhibition loans, the borrowing institution’s standard facility report is required prior to approval and a loan fee may be required to cover the cost of loan preparation.